Understanding the finalize Method in Java

-• When It is Called : Called by the garbage collector on an object when garbage collection determines that there are no more references to the object.
-A subclass overrides the finalize method to dispose of system resources or to perform other cleanup.
+• Called by the garbage collector on an object when garbage collection determines that there are no more references to the object.

-• The general contract of finalize is that it is invoked if and when the JavaTM virtual machine has determined that there is no longer any means by which this object can be accessed by any thread that has not yet died, except as a result of an action taken by the finalization of some other object or class which is ready to be finalized.
+• The general contract of finalize is that it is invoked if and when the Java™ virtual machine determines that there is no longer any means by which this object can be accessed by any thread that has not yet died, except as a result of an action taken by the finalization of some other object or class which is ready to be finalized.

-• The finalize method may take any action, including making this object available again to other threads; the usual purpose of finalize, however, is to perform cleanup actions before the object is irrevocably discarded.
-For example, the finalize method for an object that represents an input/output connection might perform explicit I/O transactions to break the connection before the object is permanently discarded.
+• For example, the finalize method for an object representing an input/output connection might perform explicit I/O transactions to break the connection before the object is permanently discarded.

 • The finalize method of class Object performs no special action; it simply returns normally.
-Subclasses of Object may override this definition.

 protected void finalize() throws Throwable { }

-• The Java programming language does not guarantee which thread will invoke the finalize method for any given object.
-It is guaranteed, however, that the thread that invokes finalize will not be holding any user-visible synchronization locks when finalize is invoked.
-If an uncaught exception is thrown by the finalize method, the exception is ignored and finalization of that object terminates.
+• If an uncaught exception is thrown by the finalize method, the exception is ignored and finalization of that object terminates.

-• After the finalize method has been invoked for an object, no further action is taken until the Java virtual machine has again determined that there is no longer any means by which this object can be accessed by any thread that has not yet died, including possible actions by other objects or classes which are ready to be finalized, at which point the object may be discarded.
+• After the finalize method has been invoked for an object, no further action is taken until the JVM has again determined that there is no longer any means by which this object can be accessed.

-• Any exception thrown by the finalize method causes the finalization of this object to be halted, but is otherwise ignored.
+• Any exception thrown by the finalize method causes the finalization of this object to be halted but is otherwise ignored.

 protected void finalize() throws Throwable {